 10. Maple Syrup

 Accounting for more than 75% of the world’s supply, Canada is a powerhouse in this delicious compliment to your pancakes or waffles.
 Maple syrup can be found in all sorts of things in Canada.
-From maple bacon, maple donuts, maple latte and maple cookies.
-There are no shortage of ways Canadians use maple syrup.
+From maple bacon, maple doughnuts, maple latte and maple cookies.
+There is no shortage of ways Canadians use maple syrup.
 This is probably one of the most popular items to give as gifts when Canadians travel outside of Canada and one of the most popular amongst tourists who visit and take back home.

 Canada is not Canada without recognizing the ever-changing landscape of its people.
 In Toronto, more than 50% of its residents were born outside of Canada so having something that is essentially “Canadian” will continue to change.
 We are a country of immigrants who bring their influences into the culinary scene.
 However, I am delighted to know that there is an emergence of our Indigenous community who are showcasing flavours that have been on this land generations before European settlers arrived.
 Have your poutine and indulge in your peameal bacon sandwich but don’t forget, before that even existed, there are people who call Canada home have a history here that has been serving up the fare to their families and communities for thousands of years before Europeans set foot on this land.